becomingadarsha/DataStructureandAlgorithms/README.md

 # DataStructureandAlgorithms

-I've tried to solve most of the DSA problems that are using algorithms that consumes less time and with efficient memory management.
+I've tried to solve most of the DSA problems using algorithms that consumes less time and with efficient memory management.

 Most of the contents are taken from my college curriculum and are programmed accordingly.
 You can create a pull and contribute to the project and grow this project more.

 Programming Language : C/C++

 IDE used : I've compiled and tested using VS Code but you can try in any IDE like DevC++, Codeblocks,etc.